 Georgia Juvelis, a spokeswoman for New York-based AMC, and Maureen Huff, a Time Warner Cable representative, declined to comment.
 AMC CEO Josh Sapan will speak at the same UBS conference tomorrow morning.

 Dish Network Corp.
-(DISH), the second-largest U.S. satellite-TV provider, also has complained about AMC’s programming costs and low ratings.
+(DISH:US), the second-largest U.S. satellite-TV provider, also has complained about AMC’s programming costs and low ratings.
 It dropped AMC’s channels for more than three months before agreeing to bring them back in October as part of a lawsuit settlement with Cablevision Systems Corp.
-(CVC) and AMC.
+(CVC:US) and AMC.

 Dropping low-rated networks can be a tricky decision because their owners often bundle them with higher-rated channels.
 That forces cable companies to pay for all of them or lose access to networks they would otherwise want to keep.